menu

 The overall crime rate in Coulterville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Coulterville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Coulterville doesn't have a public transportation system that people use for their commute.

 The people who call Coulterville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coulterville residents report their race to be White.
 Important ancestries of people in Coulterville include Portuguese, Scandinavian, Yugoslavian, Other West Indian, and West Indian.